 By: Lori Todd

 Yea!
 You have done it!
-You have made the dance team for the 2014-2015 season and now it is summer.
+You have made the dance team and now it is summer.
 Your first performance is most likely under your belt because the spring game or spring show of the previous year’s team is over and so you feel like you can just sit back and relax until pre-camp practices or camp gets here.
 Well, that is where you are wrong!
 As a team member, it is always important that you are thinking ahead and being proactive to add to your success and the success of your team!
 Below are four tips for the summer to help you stay ahead of the game for the upcoming year!

 Work that Flexibility